NiuHuangxiaozi/eqminertest/README.md

 # eqminer
-This is the program of the  software engineering
+This is the program of the  software engineering and this is the lab4